spacemeshos/testnet-guide/mainnet.md

 Running a Smesher on the Mainnet and using the Wallet is going to be very similar to doing these things on the Testnet.
 So, by joining the Testnet today you make sure you'll be able to join the Spacemesh Mainnet when it launches quickly and seamlessly.

-The sooner you and other people like you join the Mainnet on launch date, the more secure and distributed Spacemesh becomes and the more you help us to get to Mainent.
+The sooner you and other people like you join the Mainnet on launch date, the more secure and distributed Spacemesh becomes and the more you help us to get to Mainnet.

 You should think about the amount of free space you are planning to commit for the Spacemesh Mainnet and setup the proper drive with sufficient free disk space before Mainnet launch.